 Summer’s a time for vacations and tax planning

-It's tempting to take a break from everything this summer, but you may regret it come tax season if you push off tax planning.
-Here are some tips to help you keep your head in the game even when your feet are in the pool:
+It’s tempting to take a break from everything this summer, but you may regret it come tax season if you push off tax planning.
+Here are some tips to help you keep your head in the game even when your feet are dug into the sand:

 • If you are a sole proprietor with children, consider putting them on the payroll during the summer months.
 Wages paid to your children under age 18 are not subject to Social Security and Medicare taxes.
 What’s more, their earnings are not subject to federal unemployment tax until they turn 21.

 If employing your children is not an option, you might still be able to score a deduction by sending them to summer camp.
 Day camp expenses for kids under 13 can provide a tax credit of up to 35 percent.
 Just remember, overnight camps do not qualify, and usually both parents must work to claim this credit.